1855 (2nd March)

 Peasants in the Tambov region rebelled against grain requisitioning.

-The Red Army were defeated by Poland
+The Russian Red Army were defeated by the Polish army.

 1920 (29th November)

 Any factory that employed more than 10 people was nationalised by the government under its economic War Communism policy.